 Transfer of pilot licence and medical records

-- Send in the application for change of competent authority
+- Apply change of competent authority

-If you want to transfer your pilot licence and/or medical records from Norway to another EASA member state you need to apply to the aviation authority in that country.
+If you want to transfer your pilot licence and/or medical records from Norway to another EASA member state, you need to apply to the aviation authority in that country.
 Contact the foreign aviation authority for more information on how to proceed.

 If you want to transfer your pilot licence and/or medical records to Norway, you can apply by filling out this form.

-change of competent authority
+Application: Change of competent authority NF-1057

 - Pay the application fee

-You will in most cases receive an invoice from the future competent authority, and in some cases also from the former competent authority.
+You will, in most cases, receive an invoice from the future competent authority and, in some cases also from the former competent authority.

 - Return the old licence

-When you receive your new licence you must immediately return the old licence and medical records to the new competent authority.
+When you receive your new licence, you must immediately return the old licence and medical records to the new competent authority.